ixlab/vidformer/vidformer-py/cv2-functions.md

 ![Difference between outputs](./showcase_diff.png)

-The differences mainly come from Vidformer using FFfmpeg's swscale for resize, not OpenCV's resize.
+The differences mainly come from Vidformer using FFmpeg's swscale for resize instead of OpenCV's resize.